Kotromanić dynasty

-The House of Kotromanić (Котроманић, pl.
+The House of Kotromanić (pl.
 Kotromanići / Котроманићи) was a late medieval Bosnian noble and later royal dynasty.
 Rising to power in the middle of the 13th century as bans of Bosnia, with control over little more than the valley of the eponymous river, the Kotromanić rulers expanded their realm through a series of conquests to include nearly all of modern-day Bosnia and Herzegovina, large parts of modern-day Croatia and parts of modern-day Serbia and Montenegro, with Tvrtko I eventually establishing the Kingdom of Bosnia in 1377.
 The Kotromanić intermarried with several southeastern and central European royal houses.
 The last sovereign, Stephen Tomašević, ruled briefly as Despot of Serbia in 1459 and as King of Bosnia between 1461 and 1463, before losing both countries to the Ottoman Empire.

 Origins

 The origin of the Kotromanić family is unclear.
 The earliest mention of the name itself is from 1404, when the officials of the Republic of Ragusa describe the family as being "old nobility".
 In 1432 Ragusan government mentions a knight called Kotroman the Goth ("Cotromano Gotto") as the forefather of the family.
 The knight, a relative of the Hungarian king, is said to have come from Hungary and taken possession of the banate of Bosnia.
 Citing a pre-1430 source, the 16th century Ragusan chronicler Mavro Orbini wrote of a nobleman and warrior Kotroman the German ("Cotromano Tedesco"), appointed ban by the Hungarian monarch after the death of Ban Kulin.
 (Note: King Stephen III of Hungary did send a German knight to dethrone the Bosnian ruler Borić, his enemy, but the knight was Godfrey of Meissen.)
 Some later historians, such as Lajos Thallóczy, have rejected the theory of a German origin of the Kotromanić, and instead argued the family was indigenous to Bosnia.

 The first Bosnian ruler who is known for certain to have belonged to the Kotromanić family is Prijezda I, a Hungarian vassal.
 He was somehow related to his predecessor, Matej Ninoslav, and apparently co-ruled with him for some time before becoming sole Ban of Bosnia c.
 1250.
 Europäische Stammtafeln suggests that Prijezda and Ninoslav were first cousins, fathered by different sons of a certain Kotroman (Cotromanus).
 The noblemen Radonja and Ugrin, who witnessed a charter issued by Ninoslav, are also suggested to be Kotroman's grandsons, brothers of Ninoslav.